 The next step is to take a small piece of shrink tube, roughly 1-1.5′‘ in length, and to thread it onto your hooklink all the way down to your hook.

-Thread it over the hook shank, until it is very close to the pop-up.
-Once the tube will be shrunk, it will lock the pop-up tightly to the shank., which is exactly where you want it to be!
+Thread it over the hook shank until it is very close to the pop-up.
+Once the tube is shrunk, it will lock the pop-up tightly to the shank., which is exactly where you want it to be!

 8. Boil the Shrink Tube

 Now, your pop-up rig will take a quick bath in boiling water.

 Personally, I like to take off the pop-up at this point, as I don’t want it to be damaged or lose any of its flavour or buoyancy in the hot water, even though it’s only for a couple of seconds.
 It’s no must, though!

 Once the water is boiling, simply dip your hook with the shrink tube into it for about 5-7 seconds.
 This will be enough to cause the tube to shrink and tighten around your hook shank.